sekaiproject/ponscripter-fork/README.ponscripter.txt

   nscript.*    -> pscript.*
   nscr_sec.dat -> pscr_sec.dat

-Ponscripter can still play NScripter games, though is not as compatible as ONScripter in this regard.
+Ponscripter can still play NScripter games, though it is not as compatible as ONScripter in this regard.